Ezri Konsa: Aston Villa

-On 11 July 2019, Konsa moved to newly promoted Premier League club Aston Villa, for an undisclosed fee.
+On 11 July 2019, 21-year-old Konsa signed for newly promoted Premier League club Aston Villa, for an undisclosed fee.
 The move reunited Konsa with Dean Smith, who signed him for Brentford one year earlier, and Richard O'Kelly.
 He scored on his debut for Villa in an EFL Cup tie against Crewe Alexandra on 27 August 2019.
 On 21 January 2020, Konsa assisted Tyrone Mings to set up the winning goal in a 2–1 victory against Watford.
 He scored his first Premier League goal on 16 July 2020, in a 1–1 away draw at Everton.

 On 2 April 2021, Konsa signed a contract extension with Aston Villa until 2026.
 On 5 December 2021, Konsa scored twice in a 2–1 Premier League victory over Leicester City, becoming the first defender to score twice in a Premier League match for Aston Villa since 2010.

 On 15 May 2022, Konsa suffered a serious knee injury in a home game against Crystal Palace.
-Scans confirmed, that although Konsa would miss the remaining two games of the 2021–22 season, he was expected to be fit again in August or September of 2022.
+Scans confirmed, that although Konsa would miss the remaining two games of the 2021–22 season, he was expected to be fit again in August or September 2022.

+Konsa returned from injury on the opening day of the 2022–23 season on 6 August 2022, and once again established himself as a first-team regular for Aston Villa.
+On 20 September 2023, he signed a new long-term contract at the club.
+On 15 April 2025, he scored his first UEFA Champions League goal in a 3–2 victory over Paris Saint-Germain during the quarter-finals of the competition.

+On 6 November 2025, Konsa captained Aston Villa in a 2–0 UEFA Europa League victory over Maccabi Tel Aviv.
+After the match manager Unai Emery confirmed that Konsa had been made Villa's new vice captain, deputising John McGinn.

 International career

-U20
+Youth

-Konsa was a member of the England squad that won the 2017 FIFA U-20 World Cup with his only appearance of the tournament coming as a 93rd minute substitute during the 3–1 semi-final victory over Italy.
+Konsa was a member of the England squad that won the 2017 FIFA U-20 World Cup with his only appearance of the tournament coming as a 93rd-minute substitute during the 3–1 semi-final victory over Italy.

-U21

-Konsa was named in the U21 squad for the 2018 Toulon Tournament and made two appearances.
-He was an unused substitute during the 2–1 victory over Mexico in the Final.
-Konsa scored his first international goal on his fourth cap, in a 7–0 2019 European U21 Championship qualifying win over Andorra on 11 October 2018.
+Konsa was named in the under-21 squad for the 2018 Toulon Tournament and made two appearances.
+He was an unused substitute during the 2–1 victory over Mexico in the final.
+Konsa scored his first international goal on his fourth cap, in a 7–0 2019 UEFA European Under-21 Championship qualification win over Andorra on 11 October 2018.
 He was named in the squad for the tournament finals, but made just one appearance, as a substitute in the Young Lions' dead rubber final group stage match.

-Personal life

-Konsa was born to a Congolese (DRC) father and an Angolan mother.
-He is also eligible for Portuguese citizenship.